-In Australia, it is estimated that over 1,300 people are diagnosed with oesophageal cancer each year.
-Around 80% of oesophageal cancers are diagnosed in people aged 60 years and older.
-The average age that people are diagnosed with cancers of the oesophagus is around 71 years.
+In Australia, it is estimated that 1,725 people were diagnosed with oesophageal cancer in 2022.
 Oesophageal cancer is more common in men, with males more than twice as likely as females to be diagnosed with the disease and die from it.

-After the initial diagnosis, individuals with oesophageal cancer are estimated to have a 17.5% of surviving for at least five years.
+After the initial diagnosis, individuals with oesophageal cancer have a 23% chance of surviving for at least five years.

 The following factors may increase the risk of developing oesophageal cancer.

 - Personal or family history of gastro-oesophageal illnesses, including hiatus hernias, polyps, ulcers or oesophagitis.